Thoriso-Khutswane/Thoriso-Khutswane.github.io/README.md

 ``

 ## 📬 Let's Connect
-Currently open to Data Analyst(All Industries), Cyber Security roles and IT Internships.
-I'd love to chat about data,security, tech, or your favorite coffee pods!
+Currently open to Data/Analytics roles  and Cybersecurity roles (All Industries).
+I'd love to chat about data,IT security, tech, or your favorite coffee pods!

 [Send me an email](khutswanethoriso@gmail.com) to get in touch.